vraj9860/G00gle-Capstone/README.md

 ## License

-This project is licensed under this license
+This project is licensed under this <https://divvybikes.com/data-license-agreement>